Genuine quantum scars in many-body spin systems: I) Ubiquity of scars

+To distill the enhancement due to scarring, we effectively cancel the effect of the symmetries by projecting out the part of the wavefunction that is not in the symmetry sector of interest.
+That is, given a state $\ket{\psi}$ (e.g., a phase-space state or a IS state), we define the state

+that, by construction, has weight $1$ on the symmetry sector of interest $\nu$, and $0$ on the other sectors.
+Thus, while phase-space states and IS states have on average a different weight on $\nu$, their projected versions in Eq.~\eqref{eq. projected} by construction have the same weight $1$, and can thus be compared fairly.
+Furthermore, now that all the states of interest have weight $1$ on the considered sector $\nu$, we can also conclude that their average weight on the basis states of such sector is $\mathcal{D}_\nu^{-1}$.
+For a sector of interest $\nu \in (0^+, \pi^+, +\frac{\pi}{2}, -\frac{\pi}{2})$, an eigenstate $\ket{E}_n$ of such sector, and a state $\ket{\psi}$, we can thus define the rescaled overlap

+that is what we have used in the main text for the case of $\nu = 0^+$.
+Specifically, to quantify the overlap of the eigenstates with a certain family of states (Haar, phase-space states, or IS states), we generate an ensemble of rescaled projections $x$ upon sampling both $\ket{E_n}$ (from the mid-spectrum eigenstates) and $\ket{\psi}$ (from the specific family of states).
+For each family of states this results in a probability distribution for $x$, which we have plotted in Fig.~3.

-Next, we show that within the considered (and exponentially large) symmetry sector, most eigenstates are scarred.
-Let us focus on scarring in the manifold of IS states.
-A strongly scarred eigenstate is one with $Q \sim Q_{\rm max}$ along some UPO.
-That is, we should look at the average $Q/Q_{\rm max}$ over an UPO, which we denote $\underset{\rm UPO}{\oint} Q/Q_{\rm max}$, and look for the UPO that maximizes it.
-For a wavefunction $\ket{\psi}$ with projection $Q$ we thus introduce the following figure of merit for scarring
+As mentioned above, scarring manifests in $Q$ having large fluctuations and having a structure in phase space that reflects the underlying UPOs.
+To quantify both effects at once, and focusing on the IS case, we consider the average $Q$ over an IS orbit, which we denote $\underset{\rm IS}{\oint} Q$, and look for the IS orbit that maximizes it.
+For a wavefunction $\ket{\psi}$ with projection $Q$ we thus introduce the following figure of merit for scarring:

-We compute $S$ for all the eigenstates, and also for an ensemble of the random wavefunctions $\ket{\psi_{\rm rnd}}$ introduced above.
-We then introduce the scarring fraction $\chi$ as the probability that, picking one eigenstate $\ket{E_n}$ at random, and drawing one random wavefunction $\ket{\psi_{\rm rnd}}$, the quantity $S$ is larger for the eigenstate than for the random function.
-As well, we introduce the number of scarred eigenstates $N_{\rm scarred}$ as the number of eigenstates that have a $S$ larger than the average $S$ of the random wavefunctions.